jesslrobertson/jesslrobertson/README.md

 - 👋 Hi, I’m @jesslrobertson
-- 👀 I’m interested in ...
+- 👀 I’m interested in building and sometimes designing webapps for excellent user experiences.
-- 🌱 I’m currently learning html, css, and JavaScript
+- 🌱 I’m currently learning full-stack development with the MERN stack.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/jessrobertsoncodes/)

 <!---
 jesslrobertson/jesslrobertson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.